Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/intro-to-GitHub.md

 Repositories can be kept in sync across different computers facilitating also collaboration among different people.

 There are multiple different Version Control Systems (VCS) (i.e. a software for doing version control) but one of the most popular one is [Git](https://en.wikipedia.org/wiki/Git_(software) that was created by Linus Torvalds in 2005.
+Git is the version control system that is running behind the scenes and used with GitHub.
+And that's actually where its name 'Git - Hub' originates from.

 ###Why to use it?